Chart Color Schemes

 Health performance in Cambridge Park is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Cambridge Park faces significant health challenges, with common health conditions being somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 49% of the total population (~8,043 people), compared to 53.8% in Greater Sydney and a national average of 55.3%.
-The most common medical conditions are asthma and mental health issues, affecting 9.7 and 9.0% of residents respectively.
+Cambridge Park faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Private health cover is relatively low at approximately 49% of the total population (~8,043 people), compared to 53.8% across Greater Sydney (as of 2021).
+Nationally, the average private health cover stands at 55.3%.

-Meanwhile, 64.7% of residents declare themselves completely clear of medical ailments, compared to 69.5% in Greater Sydney.
-The area has 16.5% of residents aged 65 and over (2,704 people), which is higher than the 14.1% in Greater Sydney.
+The most common medical conditions in the area are asthma and mental health issues, impacting 9.7% and 9.0% of residents respectively, as per data from March 2021.
+Conversely, 64.7% of residents declared themselves completely clear of medical ailments, compared to 69.5% across Greater Sydney.
+The area has 16.5% of residents aged 65 and over (2,704 people), higher than the 14.1% in Greater Sydney as of March 2021.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health